awpala/my-omscs-notes/cs-6290/14-advanced-caches.md

 <img src="./assets/14-109.png" width="375">
 </center>

 Now, on subsequent access of block `C` (as in the figure shown above), both caches initially miss (i.e., compulsory misses) and fetch from memory accordingly (i.e., the L2 cache performs the main-memory-access operation, and then propagates the value up to the L1 cache).
-Furthermore, `A` is ejected from L1, and both caches' least-recently-used counters are updated accordingly.
+Furthermore, `B` is ejected from L1, and both caches' least-recently-used counters are updated accordingly.
 At this point, the inclusion property still holds.

 <center>
 <img src="./assets/14-110.png" width="375">